JaneliaSciComp/workstation/README.md

 ## Setup MongoDB

+To install MongoDB on MacOS:

+With Homebrew:
+`brew install mongodb`

+With macports:
+`sudo port install mongodb`

+On Centos based Linux distributions (Centos, Scientific Linux) you can use:
+`yum install mongodb-server`

+On Debian based Linux distributions (Debian, Ubuntu) you can use:
+`sudo apt-get install mongodb-org`

-For mongo you really don't have to do anything else because the tests will create the needed databases and the collections as long as the user has prvileges to do so.
+Once MongoDB is installed on your machine you really don't have to do anything else because the tests will create the needed databases and the collections as long as the user has prvileges to do so.

 ## Building and running the application